darshandesai1095/reat-time-chat-app/README.md

 ### Features
 ##### Main
-Ability to create multiple groups, add users to groups, remove users from groups, save chats to persistant storage, view user status (online/offline)
+Create multiple groups, add users to groups, remove users from groups, save chats to persistant storage, view user status (online/offline)

 ##### Additional
 Notifications menu, search bar (to search for recent chats), message status (sent, unsent, and sending error), personalization (e.g. set user icon), online user count (to see how many and which group members are online at any given time - updates in real time), authentication, password reset